Quickstart: Use the Azure portal to create a virtual network

 Select OK.

-Screenshot of enable bastion host in Create virtual network in the Azure portal.
+Screenshot of options for enabling an Azure Bastion host as part of creating a virtual network in the Azure portal.

 7. Select Next to proceed to the IP Addresses tab.